drussellmrichie/uconn_jterm_python_workshops/python-intro/04_lists-and-iteration.md

 ## Advanced topic: while loops and list comprehension

 I won't go into detail about these for the sake of time, but you should know about **while loops** and **list comprehension**.
 Instead, I will leave it as a challenge.
 See if you can figure out what these code snippets are doing and why.
-I'd be happy to work through them with you if you have questions about them later.
+I'm happy to work through them with you if you have questions about them later.

-while loop: (hint: the `+=` operator is called "recursive addition" and it's---get this---really useful)
+while loop: (hint: the `+=` operator is called "recursive addition" and it's—surprise!—really useful)

 ```python
 x = 1